andersch.dev

 • Installs packages from the Python Package Index (PyPI)

-• pip install package_name
+• Usage: pip install package_name

-• virtualenv is a tool for creating isolated Python environments.
+• tool for creating isolated Python environments

 • Allows managing of dependencies for projects separately

-• virtualenv env_name
+• Usage: virtualenv env_name and source env_name/bin/activate (activate virtenv)

-• pipenv combines pip and virtualenv
+• Combines pip and virtualenv

 • Uses a Pipfile to specify dependencies and a Pipfile.lock for version locking.

-• pipenv install package_name
+• Usage: pipenv install package_name and pipenv shell (Activate virtenv)

-• Fast Python package manager and resolver
+• Fast single-binary Python package manager and resolver written in Rust

 • Drop-in replacement for pip, pip-tools, virtualenv

-• handles virtual environments natively
+• Handles virtual environments natively

 • unified CLI for tasks like uv pip install, uv venv, or uv python